Apantesis yavapai

 volcanic field in Coconino County, Arizona.

 The length of the forewings is 14.4 mm.
-The ground colour of the forewings is chocolate brown.
-The hindwings are pinkish-yellow to dull yellow with dark brown markings.
 Adults have been recorded on wing from late June to early July.

 This species was formerly a member of the genus Grammia, but was moved to Apantesis along with the other species of the genera Grammia, Holarctia, and Notarctia.

 Etymology

 The species is named after the indigenous tribe of central Arizona.